 Pronunciation of 'rishi'

-The word 'rishi' originates from Sanskrit and is commonly used in Indian culture to refer to a sage or seer.
-It is pronounced as 'ˈriːʃi' in English, with emphasis on the first syllable.
+The word 'rishi' originates from Sanskrit and is commonly used in Hindu culture to denote a sage or seer.
+In English, it is pronounced as 'REE-shee'.

 Word Origin